 Science Day for K-5 Schools – $35,000

 An interactive and exciting day of science that immerses all K-5 students in each of the seven elementary schools in STEM activities and unique hands-on learning opportunities.

 Outdoor Story Walk to provide a fun, interactive, safe way for students and classes to experience literature outside.

 Science Supplies – $250

 Senior Signs for all Graduating 8th Graders and High School Seniors – $5,000

-To celebrate our students’ success, while celebrations are still limited, celebratory lawn signs for all graduates were provided.
+To recognize our students’ success, celebratory lawn signs for all graduates were provided.

 Tutoring for Middle School – $3,000

 FMS after-school volunteer tutoring program for math and language arts will return next school year serving students who are at-risk of falling behind.

 + We Are All Artists – $5,124.33